Finite knot surgeries and Heegaard Floer homology: The invariant

 Equivalently, the 4-manifold has intersection form

-There are four full, nice paths of $Q$; they start with the four vectors which, when written in the form $v^TQ$, are These vectors have squares respectively, and so the correction terms of $Y(\Gamma)$ are \end{ex}
+There are four full, nice paths for $\Gamma$; they start with the four vectors $V$ which, when written in the form $v^TQ$, are These vectors have squares respectively, and so the correction terms of $Y(\Gamma)$ are \end{ex}

-We list the correction terms for all the dihedral manifolds of $|H_1(Y)|\leq 32$ in Table~\ref{tableSFScorrterms} for later use.
+We list the correction terms for all the dihedral manifolds with $|H_1(Y)|\leq 32$ in Table~\ref{tableSFScorrterms}.